UoB-COMSM0166/2025-group-10/README.md

 #### Basic Flow:
  1. The player selects “Play Game” from the main menu.
- 2. The game asks the player to choose a difficulty level.
+ 2. The game displays the instructions for the player to read.
+ 3. The player selects a difficulty level.
- 3. The angel appears on the starting platform and gameplay begins.
+ 4. The angel appears on the starting platform and gameplay begins.
- 4. The player manually jumps from cloud to cloud.
+ 5. The player manually jumps from cloud to cloud.
- 5. The player avoids ghosts and hellfire while climbing upward.
+ 6. The player avoids ghosts and hellfire while jumping upward.
- 6. Reaching the Halo triggers the victory screen.
+ 7. Gaining the Halo triggers the win screen.
- 7. Falling or losing all lives triggers the game over screen.
+ 8. Falling or losing all lives triggers the game over screen.
+ 9. After the game ends, the system displays options: Play Again, Settings, or Exit Game.

 #### Alternative Flows:
 Gain Extra Life: If the player collects three candies, they gain one extra life.
 This gives them another chance to survive falling or hitting a hazard.